-Persiana: Recipes from the Middle East & beyond, written by Sabrina Ghayour, highlights some of the best flavors of the area surrounding the Southern and Eastern shores of the Mediterranean Sea in over 100 recipes.
+Persiana: Recipes from the Middle East & beyond, written by Sabrina Ghayour, features some of the best flavors of the area surrounding the Southern and Eastern shores of the Mediterranean Sea in over 100 recipes.
 There is a mixture of traditional dishes and adaptations from cuisines throughout the Middle East and Northern Africa.
-Some of the traditional Persian dishes include the more popular Joojeh Kabab (Saffron and Lemon Chicken), Naan Barbari (Persian Flatbread), Maast O Khiar (Yogurt, Cucumber and Mint), and Khoresh-e-Fesenjan (Chicken, Walnut, and Pomegranate Stew) along with the lesser known Mahi Shekampor (Belly Stuffed Rainbow Trout) and Ash-e Anar (Pomegranate Soup with Meatballs).
-You will also find heavy influences from Turkey and the Levant.
+A few highlights include Ras el Hanout Chicken Wraps, Naan Barbari (Persian Flatbread), Mahi Shekampor (Belly Stuffed Rainbow Trout), and Ash-e Anar (Pomegranate Soup with Meatballs).
+I will also be sharing her recipe for Eastern-Style Focaccia following the review.

 Sabrina Ghayour was born in Iran and raised in England.
 She didn’t grow up in a family of cooks.
 Instead, she started to teach herself at the age of six, first focusing on Persian cuisine before branching out to food throughout the Middle East.
 She went on to host supper clubs and create recipes that have been featured in many publications, plus hold cooking demonstrations, cooking classes, and other events.
-She put together Persiana to share “no mess, no fuss, just simple and delicious food” and is also working on her second book, Sirocco: Fabulous Flavours from the East- set to be released in May 2016.
+She put together Persiana to share “no mess, no fuss, just simple and delicious food.”
+I also reviewed Sabrina’s cookbook, Feasts (+ a recipe for Spicy Halloumi Salad), in 2018.

 Chapters are divided based on course: Mezze and Sharing Plates; Breads and Grains; Soups, Stews and Tangines; Roasts and Grills; Salads and Vegetables; and Desserts and Sweet Treats.

-Nearly every recipe has a beautiful, full page photograph of the finished dish provided by Liz and Max Haarala Hamilton.
+The photography is by Liz and Max Haarala Hamilton.
+Nearly every recipe has a beautiful, full page photograph of the finished dish.
 There are no step-by-step photos, but I didn’t really feel that they were needed.
 A few illustrations by Susan Brinkhurst of various ingredients such as shrimp and scallions add an artistic touch alongside some of the recipes.

 The first recipe I tried was Eastern-Style Focaccia.
-This originally Italian bread has a Middle Eastern twist with the addition of cumin, coriander, dried mint, red chili flakes, thyme, nigella seeds, and sumac.
-We all loved the Focaccia.
+This traditionally Italian bread has a Middle Eastern twist with the addition of cumin, coriander, dried mint, red chili flakes, thyme, nigella seeds, and sumac.
+We all loved the bread.
 Even Claire snuck in a bite while Chad was trying his piece.

-Ghayour recommends pairing the bread with soups, salty cheeses/dips, or using it as the base for a feta and roasted pepper sandwich.
+Ghayour recommends pairing the Eastern-Style Focaccia with soups, salty cheeses/dips, or using it as the base for a feta and roasted pepper sandwich.
 As with many fresh breads, this is best the day it is made.

-Sumac is a spice made from the berries of the sumac bush and is common in Middle Eastern and Mediterranean cooking.
+- Sumac is a spice made from the berries of the sumac bush and is common in Middle Eastern and Mediterranean cooking.
 It is available in berry or ground form.
 Sumac has a lightly bitter, lemony taste and a deep brownish red hue.
 There are no good substitutes for the flavor.
-I have been able to find it in the specialty section of some ethnic grocery stores, the spice section of Williams-Sonoma, and recently at Whole Foods.
+I have been able to find it in the spice section of some international grocery stores and recently at Whole Foods.
 Watch the ingredient list and color of sumac.
 It should be a deep red.
 Bright red spices may have added coloring and some have added salt.
 It is also available of Amazon: Sumac 4.0 oz by Zamouri Spices.

-Nigella seeds (black cumin, kalonji, black onion seeds, çörek otu (bun’s herb) in Turkish) come from the fruit of the Nigella sativa, a pale blue or white flower originating from southern Asia and northern Africa.
+- Nigella seeds come from the fruit of the Nigella sativa, a pale blue or white flower originating from southern Asia and northern Africa.
 These black, triangular seeds are used to top many breads throughout the Middle East to India and northern Africa.
 They don’t have much flavor when raw, but become more peppery with a smokey flavor when cooked.
-They are available in markets specializing in Middle Eastern ingredients, larger spice stores, and on Amazon: Nigella 2.0 oz – Zamouri Spices and Jiva USDA Organic Kalonji Whole (Black Seed, Nigella Sativa, Black Cumin) 7oz – Packaged in Resealable Bag.
+Nigella seeds are available in markets specializing in Middle Eastern ingredients, larger spice stores, and on Amazon: Nigella 2.0 oz – Zamouri Spices.

 I also made Joojeh Kabab (Saffron and Lemon Chicken) with Chelo (Persian Basmati Rice), Pistachio and Feta Dip, Cinnamon and Citrus Almond Pastry Cigars, and Pomegranate Tabbouleh Cups.